yemoray/ST-558-Project-1/README.md

         } else if  (name %in% get_franchise_data()$fullName)  {
             if  (ID != which(get_franchise_data()$fullName == name))  {
-              stop ("The franchise id entered is not for the team selected") }
+              stop ("The franchise id entered is not for the team selected")       #This warns the user if there is a name and ID mismatch.
+            }
             ID <- which(get_franchise_data()$fullName == name)
             prefix_url <- "https://records.nhl.com/site/api"